rapidsai/cuspatial/docs/source/api_docs/spatial.rst

 Spatial
 -------

-Functions that operates on spatial data.
+Functions that operate on spatial data.

 .. currentmodule:: cuspatial